Graduate Student · Stanford · SAIL

 • Co-developed a modular multi-agent ecosystem where autonomous agents evolve their capabilities, reputation, and social connections over time through Bayesian reputation updates, dynamic team formation, and social graph evolution.
 The framework enables emergent specialization and self-organizing collaboration for complex task execution (NeurIPS 2026, in progress).

-• Currently working on adaptive test-time compute strategies for improving reasoning accuracy in LLMs, focusing on dynamic control of inference depth, tool usage, and verification under strict compute constraints.
-The work studies principled trade-offs between accuracy, latency, and reliability via adaptive compute allocation.
+• Submitted work on adaptive test-time compute allocation for LLM reasoning, focusing on dynamic control of inference depth, tool invocation, and verification under strict compute budgets, and analyzing principled trade-offs among accuracy, latency, and reliability.

-• Developed active learning frameworks for Bayesian General Preference Models and Continuous-Utility Direct Preference Optimization (CU-DPO) to align small language models for mathematical reasoning tasks, enabling sample-efficient preference learning with calibrated uncertainty (ICML 2026 and CoLM 2026).
+• Developed active learning frameworks for Bayesian General Preference Models and CU-DPO to align small language models for mathematical reasoning, enabling sample-efficient preference learning with calibrated uncertainty (ICML 2026, CoLM 2026).

 Intel Corporation